neoalienson/01man.com/hexo-blog/source/_posts/2023/My_Best_CoPilot_Alternative_Running_LLM_on_Local_Desktop.md

 If you do not have enough video RAM, it falls back to system RAM and CPU.

-There is many model for you to choose (https://ollama.ai/library) but you should first try Code Llama.
-You can pull the Code Llama with `ollama pull codellama` like docker image.
+There are many model for you to choose (https://ollama.ai/library) but you should first try Code Llama.
+Same as the github guide you can pull the Code Llama with `ollama pull codellama`.
 However, there are license agreemenet to accept (https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
 Once you have request, accept and approve, you can start using it.
 If you do not there are many others library you can try.

 ---